arrbaron/gatsby-blog/src/pages/03-26-2018-second-post/index.md

 ### Should I give into despair?

 Yes!
-But wait until the end of this blog post!
+But not until after reading this blog post!
 Enter __GraphQL__ to save the day!
 Our good buddy allows us to write queries that __mimic the data you're expecting back__.
 This is the real power of GraphQL.
 So let's look for kitties again, this time with GraphQL.

 ```
 animals